MBA/PGDM in India: Types, Eligibility, Exams, Cut-offs, Colleges and Careers

 Specialised MBA: It is mainly focused on certain industries or functions like Finance, Marketing, HR, Business Analytics, Healthcare Management or IT.
 It allows students to be experts in any one field.

 Global MBA: The main focus of this PG program is to provide an international view of business and management.
-The main purpose of these programs is to help students and professionals who seek to work in global markets or multinational organisations.
-The curriculum generally comprises diverse faculty, international case studies, global networking opportunities and study-abroad options.
+The objective of these courses is to provide help to students and professionals looking for a career in the global job market or multinational organizations.
+Typically, the curriculum includes world-class faculty, foreign-born case studies and global networking experiences and study-abroad opportunities.

-The eligibility criteria for MBA/PGDM colleges in India differ from one college to another.
-Still, the general requirements for the MBA colleges remain the same.
+The admission criteria for MBA/PGDM colleges in India varies from college to college.
+However, the overall criteria of most of the MBA colleges are similar.
 These requirements are given below:

 Entrance Exam: Admission for MBA/PGDM programs generally mandates entrance test results.
 The popular national-level entrance exams include: CAT, XAT, CMAT, NMAT, GMAT and MAT.
 However, one can also sit for state-level entrance exams like MAH MBA CET or institution-based entrance examinations like SNAP and NMAT.
 The cutoff needed usually differs from one college to another.